P1NHE4D/Comparator/README.md

 This section guides you through the process of installing the comparator backend on Max and/or Linux.
 If you are using a different operating system, please refer to the [official documentation](https://docs.microsoft.com/en-us/dotnet/core/install/) on how to install the required tools mentioned below.

-If you are looking for a guide on how to install the application on your mobile device, please refer to the [readme of the comparator client](https://github.com/P1NHE4D/ComparatorClient) repository.
+If you are looking for a guide on how to install the application on your mobile device, please refer to the [readme](https://github.com/P1NHE4D/ComparatorClient) provided in the comparator client repository.
 ### Install .NET Core and ASP.NET Core
 The comparator backend is based on ASP.NET Core 3.1.
 After cloning the repository, execute the following commands to install the required software: